 There are specific reasons why the current blood analysis system is set up as it is, with blood drawn from the vein rather than from a fingerprick.
 If Elizabeth had studied the topic before starting her company, she would have figured out the reasons.

 The entire story around Theranos was fake.
-Elizabeth Holmes did not have any knowledge to accomplish what she intended she said she would accomplish, and once she began running the company, she did no technical work on Edison but simply hired people with technical training to accomplish what was an impossible goal.
+Elizabeth Holmes did not have any knowledge to accomplish what she intended she said she would accomplish.
+Once she began running the company, she did no technical work on Edison but simply hired people with technical training to perform what was an impossible goal.
 However, if her employees had somehow succeeded in doing 100% of the work to get Edison to work, there is little doubt that Holmes would have taken full credit for the accomplishment and media outlets would have supported her in her claim.

 It is easy to be optimistic when you don’t know the subject matter.

 Elizabeth Holmes placed her name on a patent in 2003 that it is now widely thought should never have been granted, as is pointed out by the Above the Law.